MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-dnd.md

 1. Enter a name for the connection in the **Display name** box.

-1. Provide valid Dun & Bradstreet credentials.
+1. Provide valid Dun & Bradstreet credentials and Dun & Bradstreet project details *Region, Drop folder path, and Drop folder name*.

 1. Review and provide your consent for **Data privacy and compliance** by selecting **I agree**.